ReddyDivya/rd-namaste-javaScript/Season1/Ep-9-Block-Scope-and-Shadowing.md

 # Episode 9: Block Scope and Shadowing in JavaScript

 ## Block
 - Block is defined by curly braces {}.
-Block is used to combine multiple JS statements into one group.
+The block is used to combine multiple JS statements into one group.

 ### Why block {} is required?
-- The group of multiple statements are used where JS engine expects one statement like if statement because "if" expects single statements syntactically but we're using group of statements to do that we use block {}.
+- The group of multiple statements is used where the JS engine expects one statement like an if statement because "if" expects single statements syntactically but we're using a group of statements to do that we use block {}.
 - Block is compulsory to have multiple statements.

 <pre>